asskkord/shinabzo_D03_Linux/materials/part01_beginning.md

 #!/bin/bash
 ```

 Other lines in this file use a hash character to indicate comments that the shell does not handle.
-However, the first line is a special case, with a hash followed by an exclamation mark (this sequence is called a shebang)
+However, the first line is a special case, with a hash followed by an exclamation mark (this sequence is called a shebang).

 Shell commands are separated by a newline character.
 This is how it looks like:
 ```shell